Robust Validation: Confident Predictions Even When Distributions Shift: Robust predictive inference

-Unlike most work in the DRO literature, instead of trying to build a model minimizing a DRO-type loss, we assume we already have a model and wish to robustly validate it: no matter the model's form, we wish to provide predictive confidence sets that are valid and robust to distribution shifts.
+Unlike most work in the DRO literature, instead of trying to build a model minimizing a DRO-type loss, we assume we already have a model and wish to robustly validate it: to provide predictive confidence sets that are valid and robust to distribution shifts no matter the model's form.
 By the data processing inequality, all distributions $Q$ on $(X,Y)$ satisfying $\fdivs{Q}{Q_0} \le \rho$ induce a distribution $P$ on $\score(X, Y)$ satisfying $\fdivs{P}{P_0} \le \rho$, so solving problem~\eqref{eqn:robust-quantile-prob} with $\mc{P}_{f,\rho}(P_0)$ provides coverage for all sufficiently small shifts on $(X, Y) \sim Q_0$.

 We show how to solve problem~\eqref{eqn:robust-quantile-prob} for fixed $f$ and $\rho$ defining the constraint~\eqref{eqn:P-constraint-set} by characterizing worst-case quantiles, essentially reducing the problem to a one-parameter (Bernoulli) problem.
-The choice of $f$ and $\rho$ determine plausible amounts of shift---appropriate chioces are a longstanding problem~\cite{DuchiNa20}---and we defer approaches for selecting them to the sequel.
+The choice of $f$ and $\rho$ determine plausible amounts of shift---appropriate choices are a longstanding problem~\cite{DuchiNa21}---and we defer approaches for selecting them to the sequel.
 For $\alpha \in (0, 1)$ and any distribution $P$ on the real line, we define the $(\alpha, \rho, f)$-worst-case quantile

-Key to our results both here and on valid coverage in Section~\ref{sec:get-coverage-for-divs} is that this worst-case quantile is a standard quantile of $P$ at a level that depends only on $f, \rho$, and $\alpha$, but not on $P$. \begin{proposition} Define the function $g_{f, \rho} : [0, 1] \to [0, 1]$ by
+Key to our results on valid coverage in Section~\ref{sec:get-coverage-for-divs} is that this worst-case quantile is a standard quantile of $P$ at a level that depends only on $f, \rho$, and $\alpha$, but not on $P$. \begin{proposition} Define the function $g_{f, \rho} : [0, 1] \to [0, 1]$ by

 Then the inverse

 guarantees that for all distributions $P$ on $\R$ and $\alpha \in (0, 1)$,

 \end{proposition}